 “Why doesn’t Max want to go for walks anymore?
 He’s getting so skinny.”

 Does your family have these kinds of conversations on a regular basis?
-If so, it’s time to load up your furry friend in the car, pray to God she can make the short drive to the vet’s office without making your car smell like a gas station bathroom, and find out if your pooch has Inflammatory Bowel Disease.
+If so, it’s time to make an appointment with the veterinarian and find out if your pooch has Inflammatory Bowel Disease.

 What is Inflammatory Bowel Disease (IBD)?

 A dog that is vomiting, having diarrhea, and losing weight is a pretty good candidate for an IBD diagnosis.
-If your vet does diagnose your dog with IBD (usually by taking a biopsy), the good news is that IBD isn’t generally life threatening.
-It is, however, serious because your dog is probably quite uncomfortable—do you think your dog wants to throw up on your grandma’s handmade quilt?—and because IBD affects how well your dog’s digestive system can absorb necessary nutrients.
-So, you can’t cure IBD, but for your dog’s health and happiness and for the wellbeing of your expensive Persian rug, with your vet’s help you are going to have to try to manage it.
+If your vet does diagnose your dog with IBD (usually by taking a biopsy), the good news is that IBD isn’t generally life-threatening.
+It is, however, serious because your dog is probably quite uncomfortable and because IBD affects how well your dog’s digestive system can absorb necessary nutrients.
+So, you can’t cure IBD, but for your dog’s health and happiness and for their wellbeing, with your vet’s help, you can manage it.